OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-pivottables.md

 - `baseItem`: The individual [PivotItem](/javascript/api/excel/excel.pivotitem) compared against the values of the base fields based on the calculation type.
 Not all calculations require this field.

 The following example sets the calculation on the **Sum of Crates Sold at Farm** data hierarchy to be a percentage of the column total.
-We still want the granularity to extend to the fruit type level, so we’ll use the **Type** row hierarchy and its underlying field.
+We still want the granularity to extend to the fruit type level, so we'll use the **Type** row hierarchy and its underlying field.
 The example also has **Farm** as the first row hierarchy, so the farm total entries display the percentage each farm is responsible for producing as well.

 ![A PivotTable showing the percentages of fruit sales relative to the grand total for both individual farms and individual fruit types within each farm.](../images/excel-pivots-showas-percentage.png)